nasa/Plot3D_utilities/README.md

 # Plot3D
-A python and julia plot3D library for reading, writing, finding connectivity, and post processing for Plot3D data files
+A python and julia plot3D library for reading, writing, finding connectivity, and post processing for Plot3D data files.

+# Funding
+The development of this library was supported by NASA AATT (Advance Air Transport Technology).
+The development is supported by NASA Glenn LTE Branch however anyone is welcome to contribute by submitting a pull request.

 ## Install Instructions
 To install simply do a `pip install plot3d`